 Eating Gluten-Free and Vegetarian in Ireland

-Although allergen identification is required in Ireland, this does not mean there is an abundance of allergen-free food items available.
+Although allergen identification is required in Ireland, this does not mean an abundance of allergen-free food items is available.
 Higher-end or specialty restaurants offer more options than your basic restaurants and pubs.

-Most restaurants we found throughout Ireland did not have specific gluten-free items.
-Being gluten-free and vegetarian, it was more challenging to find a variety of food options.
+Most restaurants throughout Ireland did not have specific gluten-free items.
+Being gluten-free and vegetarian made it more challenging to find a variety of food options.

 Hotel breakfast buffets often offer pre-packaged gluten-free baked goods, which include items such a bread, muffins and cereal.
 These products tended to be dry and too processed for my liking.